ccjmne/orca-deploy/ec2-ubuntu/README.md

 This section guides you through setting up client configuration and building tools to deploy Orca directly onto an [EC2 instance](https://aws.amazon.com/ec2/).

 Managing your own EC2 instance "manually" will use certificates issued by [Let's Encrypt](https://letsencrypt.org/).
-It might end up somewhat more painful to manage, although their [Certbot](https://certbot.eff.org/) client is very solid when working with NGINX on Ubuntu.
-The distributed certificates can **not** use wildcards, and thus are issued dynamically for each instance, in turn requiring the corresponding DNS records to have properly propagated before being able to resolve the challenge.

 > - **Pro:** No additional costs, other than the EC2 instance and data transfer.
 > - **Con:** More complex setup.